Can You Submit Different Common App Essays to Different Schools

 - Yale University

-Whether your question is if can you submit different common app essays to different schools?
+So, can you submit different common app essays to different schools?
 The answer is yes.
 Keep in mind the application process for colleges may include supplemental materials.
 You should use the supplement as an opportunity to demonstrate some of your impressive knowledge and to really tailor your writing to the requirements of a particular school.
 The supplement should still be solely about you.

-If a student does not get into the Early Decision of the school of their choice, we may suggest that they revise their Common Application essay for it to be considered.
-We view the student’s Common Application essay as part of our “It’s Going to Be Okay” package in the event that they are not accepted into their school of the first choice.
+If a student does not get into the Early Decision of the school of their choice, it maybe suggested that they revise their Common Application essay for it to be considered.
+We may view the student’s Common Application essay as part of the “It’s Going to Be Okay” package in the event that they are not accepted into their school of the first choice.

-Students who constantly thinking of can you submit different common app essays to different schools and have written two different versions of their Common App essays and can’t choose between them sometimes tell us that they want to submit different versions of their essays to different schools.
+Students who constantly think of submitting different common app essays to different schools and have written two different versions of their Common App essays and can’t choose between them sometimes tell us that they want to submit different versions of their essays to different schools.

-Send us an email if you are having trouble deciding which option to go with, and we will guide you through the process.
+You may send us an email if you are having trouble deciding which option to go with, and we will guide you through the process.
 At AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process.
-We strongly advise that you make an effort right now to overcome your indecision and make a choice about something.
-As a result, now is a good time to make an effort to get over it because there are many more options available in the real world than there were in high school.
+We strongly advise that you make an effort right now to overcome your indecision and make a choice about it.
+Remember now is a good time to make an effort to get over it because there are many more options available in the real world than there were in high school.

 Can You Have Multiple Common App Essays?